 Don't Be Afraid of Color and Pattern

 Adopt color and pattern; area rugs are a terrific way to add playfulness and fun to the space.
 Veronica Sanders says, "Do choose a color that complements the rest of the room.
-If your living room is already full of bold colors and patterns, then you'll want to choose a more subdued rug.
+If your living room is full of bold colors and patterns, you'll want to choose a more subdued rug.
 But if your decor is fairly simple, you can go for something with more personality."

 Don't Place Your Best Rugs in Danger